doomvox/raku-study/notes/meeting_2021mar14.md

         <https://github.com/doomvox/raku-study/blob/main/bin/2021mar07/strip_control_chars_from_utf8.pl6>

-2.  books in general
+2.  books

-    1.  "uncovering the logic of english" (jeff pick)

-        1.  clusters of morphemes

-    2. Aristotle's "Categories" (the first book of the Organon)
+    1. Aristotle's "Categories" (the first book of the Organon)

         1.  the way programmer's think, the source of it all (maybe)

-    1.  shadow novel where the bad guys speak esperanto
+    2.  shadow novel where the bad guys speak esperanto

         1. "Crime Under Cover" (1941) by Maxwell Grant